Abdul Hameed Nomani: Literary works

-Nomani also serves as a guest lecturer at Darul Uloom Deoband, where he delivers lectures on Indian philosophy and modern Indian thought to advanced students.

-Social and religious stances
+Views and public positions

-Nomani has expressed support for secularism, communal harmony, and the need for understanding other religions.
-In April 2016, he emphasized the role of brotherhood and secular values in benefiting society.
+Nomani has expressed support for secularism, communal harmony, and interfaith dialogue.
+In April 2016, he emphasised the role of brotherhood and secular values in benefiting society.

-In response to a fatwa issued by Darul Uloom Deoband declaring television largely unlawful, he remarked, 'The things which we can see on roads can also be viewed on screens.
-Watching the right thing on TV is lawful.'
+Responding to a fatwa issued by Darul Uloom Deoband on television, he stated that watching permissible content on television is lawful.

-He also stressed the need to understand Islamic fatwas within their specific context, cautioning against generalizing them without considering the circumstances under which they are issued.
+He has also argued that Islamic fatwas should be understood within their specific context rather than being generalised.

-He has also highlighted shared cultural and historical connections between communities.
-For instance, he noted that practices like yoga are not foreign to Muslims, as exercises similar to yoga are found in Sufi traditions.
+He has stated that practices such as yoga are not foreign to Muslims, noting that similar exercises are found in Sufi traditions.

-He has also participated in national-level debates on various issues.
-In September 2018, he joined an interfaith panel discussion on homosexuality and Section 377 of the Indian Penal Code, where he presented the Islamic perspective and interacted with other viewpoints.

-Emphasizing the importance of democratic participation, he stated that everyone with the right to vote must exercise it by participating in the electoral process.
+He participated in an interfaith panel discussion on homosexuality and Section 377 of the Indian Penal Code, presenting the Islamic perspective.
+He also stated that everyone with the right to vote should participate in the electoral process.

 Recognition

 In 2024, Nomani was included in the "100 Most Influential Indian Muslims' list" by Muslim Mirror and the Minorities Media Foundation for his work in interfaith dialogue, religious scholarship, and journalism.